KraXen72/crankshaft/README.md

 > Use userscripts at your own risk, the author(s) of this client are not responsible for any damage done with userscripts because the user is the author of the script.
 > Enabling any userscript you don't trust and know how it works is NOT RECOMMENDED
 > Any userscripts that modify the game's canvas (Renderer) are NOT ALLOWED
 > You are encouraged to write scripts using `"use strict"`, because it skips esbuild transforming your code.

+## discord rich presence
+- enable discord rich presence to show off your gamemode, map, class and skin to your discord friends!
+- doesen't affect performance in any way when disabled
+- only updates the presence while you're not actively in-game.
+- you can enable "Extended Discord RPC" to also add Discord and Github buttons/links under your rich presence in discord
+- uses the lightweight discord-rpc librarly, not the entire discord.js

 ## hotkeys
 Press `Alt` to show electron menu.
 Here you can find all hotkeys.